jasonleibowitz/Follow-the-Tweeter/readme.md

 ### Release Notes
 ---
+#### v.0.0.6

+Added similarity score.
+FtT now compares all tweets it collects (the last 200) and see how many tweets are repeated and how many are similar to each other (over a 75% similarity rating).
+Similarity is calculated using the ruby gem [similar_text](https://github.com/valcker/similar_text-ruby).

 #### v.0.0.5

 Updated the way FtT goes to the results page, using a get request instead of post.
 Users can now bookmark or share specific user's results pages.